13 15 15Call

 The calculation of pain and suffering compensation settlements is subjective and complex.
 At Law Partners, we have extensive experience with pain and suffering lump sum claims, and we win over 99% of our cases.
 Call 13 15 15 for free legal advice on your claim.

-How do you respond to a settlement offer?
+How do you respond to an accident compensation settlement offer

 Don’t be tempted to accept the first settlement offer you receive.

 Of course, this requires a solid understanding of personal injury law, and it’s very hard for the average person to know what is a good settlement offer.
 So, getting the right compensation advice from a specialist personal injury lawyer is essential.
 Even if you decide not to engage a lawyer, it makes sense to get free legal advice and understand your options before you accept any offer.
-You can call us on 13 15 15 and we’ll be happy to advise you.
+You can call us on 13 15 15.

 Once you’ve agreed on a settlement with the insurer, your personal injury settlement money will generally be paid into a trust account that’s set up by your solicitor.
 Your legal fees and disbursements and any other applicable costs will be deducted, then the balance will be transferred into your bank account.